'Rents start from Rs 2 lakh': The house-hunting experience of expats in Delhi

 Locations to choose from

 "Top-of-the-line demand really rests as close to Chanakyapuri as possible, and individual luxury bungalows with state-of-the-art fixtures and fittings can go over 10 lakh and above.
 It is at this price point that huge square footage, design, and uniqueness with extraordinary comfort levels really come into play.
 And then there’s the Grande Dame of luxury - the Lutyens Bungalow Zone," Clays adds.
 The locations to choose from while setting up a home in New Delhi are Chanakyapuri, Jor Bagh, Golf Links, West End, Shanti Niketan, and Vasant Vihar.
 Those who choose to live in Gurgaon choose to reside at DLF Camellias, the Magnolias, Aralias and the Crest, and others.
 Then there are some who like to live in sprawling farmhouses to enjoy nature.
-West End Green, Chhatarpur, Sainik farms are all areas to choose from in case of farmhouse living.
+West End Green, Chhatarpur are all areas to choose from in case of farmhouse living.

 Teething problems of making India home